By Rodrigo Ingelmo, Artelnics. 05 September 2022.

 TensorFlow and Neural Designer are popular machine learning platforms developed by Google and Artelnics, respectively.

-Although all that frameworks are based on neural networks, they present important differences in functionality, usability, performance, consumption etc.
+Although all those frameworks are based on neural networks, they present essential differences in functionality, usability, performance, consumption, etc.

 This post compares the energy consumption of TensorFlow and Neural Designer using the GPU for an approximation benchmark.